How To Skin a Start Menu

 Sub-menus

-For sub-menus the parameters are similar to the main menu:
+For sub-menus the parameters are similar to a simple main menu:

 Submenu_padding=2,2,2,2